charinda04/100-days-of-code/log.md

 ### Day 8: November 06, 2018

 **Today's Progress**: Did some basic data structures problems in freecode camp for 1 hour.
+Did front end react js for about 2 hours.

-**Thoughts:** Learnt about array functions like push/ pop/ shift/ unshift/ splice/ slice
+**Thoughts:** Learnt about array functions like push/ pop/ shift/ unshift/ splice/ slice.
+Wrote react components from scratch.

 **Link to work:** -